rhettl/rhettl.github.io/_drafts/choosing-microservices.md

 For a year, I tried many different solutions.

-### Solution 1: Grouping by type
+### Solution 1: Single System

 First, I just processed some reports using Node.js scripts.
 Then I added some similar reports to the existing scripts, utilizing the existing functions to make the new reports.

-This approach worked for a few reports, but I found that the code would tangle more for each report I added, despite my best efforts.
-These were only dealing with reports of relatively similar type, source, format, and output.
-Adding other reports of different type would could potentially confound the code beyond usability.
+This approach worked for a few reports of similar type, but I found that the code would tangle more for each report I added, despite my best efforts.
+I realized quickly I wouldn't be able to make reports of different types coexist.
+I didn't want to make a new script for each as that would create too much redundancy and be a nightmare to update.

-Due to the amount of similarities vs the amount of differences between reports, making functions to deal with many or all of the reports was in many areas undoable.
-I ended up creating different programs to handle different types of reports, grouping reports as I could.
-This created redundancy in the codee, but made it easier to modify one report without damaging another.
+### Solution 2: Grouping By Type

+I started grouping by type of report, input, and output type to, as best possible, reduce redundancy and maintain partial flexibility.
+I found that even among the reports that are similar, enough differences existed to be problematic and updates which were painful when needed across multiple groups.

+### My New Solution: Microservers

+While sitting in a talk at UCCSC 2015 on a case study for AWS Lambda, it occurred to me I was thinking too large and and needed to think smaller -- a lot smaller.
+I would make each main component a service with as few input, outputs, and options as possible.

+I took apart multiple service workflows until each was a chain of tasks.
+Many tasks showed up on multiple workflows.
+These are my first targets for making into a microservice.

+I also realized that if they were standalone services, which don't rely on other systems to be active, I could possibly better utilize event driven services, like AWS Lambda.

+## More in Part 2

+In [part 2][1], I'll talk about my data's flow from data-source to to finished state and where microservices will be able to help me first.

+[1]: /microservices/2015/10/05/choosing-microservices-part-2